Emergency vets come to the rescue of dog with severe breathing problems

 So much so that Desmond – who is usually a picky eater and sometimes needs to be fed by hand – is wolfing down his dinners as he builds his strength back up.

 "We’ve got our Desmond back and we’re incredibly grateful to the team at Vets Now, they really went the extra mile to look after him after we were referred to them by our local vet."

 Samantha, 37, who is an RAF medic, said: “After the wedding, we decided that we’d call our first dog Desmond but I don’t think we expected him to be involved in his own emergency like this.

 “We still don’t know how he caught pneumonia – but the main thing is he’s getting better by the minute.

 “We’ve got our Desmond back and we’re incredibly grateful to the team at Vets Now, they really went the extra mile to look after him after we were referred to them by our local vet.

 “Michelle even went in to see Desmond when she was off-duty — that’s the kind of care he got.
 We honestly thought he wouldn’t be coming home.
 So the fact we’ve got him here now and he’s back to his old tricks … well, that’s just brilliant.”

-The Vets Now clinic in Hemel Hempstead — where Desmond received treatment — was recently rated as “outstanding” in the delivery of emergency and critical care by the Royal College of Veterinary Surgeons.
+Four of the five have recently been rated as “outstanding” in the delivery of emergency and critical care by the Royal College of Veterinary Surgeons.